SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 - **Authenticate with GitHub** - Sign in to SonarQube with your GitHub credentials.

 ## Prerequisites
-To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.21+.
+- To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.21+.
+- To analyze projects with GitHub Actions in GitHub Enterprise, you must be running [GitHub Enterprise version 3.0+](https://docs.github.com/en/enterprise-server@2.22/admin/github-actions/getting-started-with-github-actions-for-github-enterprise-server).

 ### Branch Analysis
 Community Edition doesn't support the analysis of multiple branches, so you can only analyze your main branch.
 With [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and pull requests.